El Salvador questions role of past atrocities in creating new future

 “That student got uncomfortable,” she recalls, but she did not see it as a reason to “forget [history] or erase it.”

-Dr. Garrard-Burnett, the historian, says family ties often motivate a desire to forget the past.
+Dr. Garrard, the historian, says family ties often motivate a desire to forget the past.
 “If your version of the story is on the wrong side of history, that’s another reason to just say, ‘Let’s not talk about it,’” she says.
 She sees MUPI’s work in Salvadoran schools as unique in the region, where much of the effort to preserve historical memory is confined to museums.

 Students’ “own experience starts to fit into something,” she says.
 Citizens become “part of a larger narrative in a way they didn’t necessarily understand” before.